BehindTheMusicTree/the-music-tree-api/README.md

 ## Audio Metadata Handling
 The Bodzify API uses [`audiometa-python`](https://github.com/your-username/audiometa-python) for reading and writing audio metadata.
 The implementation is format-agnostic and handles multiple metadata formats (ID3v1, ID3v2, Vorbis, RIFF) automatically.
 For more details, see the [Audio Metadata Handling documentation](bodzify_api/utils/audiometa_adapter/README.md).

+## MusicBrainz Integration
+The Bodzify API integrates with MusicBrainz through the AcoustID fingerprinting service to automatically identify audio tracks and retrieve metadata such as title, artist, and release date.
+Audio files are fingerprinted using Chromaprint and matched against the MusicBrainz database.
+For more details, see the [MusicBrainz Integration documentation](bodzify_api/utils/musicbrainz/README.md).

 ## Usage
 TODO